 Our Credo is unique to Johnson & Johnson and states: “We believe our first responsibility is to the patients, doctors and nurses, to mothers and fathers and all others who use our products and services.
 In meeting their needs everything we do must be of high quality.”
 This serves as a constant guide to our decision-making – particularly as it relates to safety – and reinforces our commitment to the health of patients and customers as we seek to break new ground with advances in science and technology.

 During clinical development of our medicines and vaccines, clinical research physicians in Janssen’s Research & Development (JRD) organization as well as safety physicians in the Johnson & Johnson Global Medical Organization – which is functionally independent of Janssen’s R&D and Commercial organizations – monitor safety during clinical trials.
-These internal J&J groups, as well as the independent external expert groups described below, also oversee the safety of the Phase 3 study of our COVID-19 vaccine.
+These internal J&J groups, as well as the independent external expert groups described below, also oversee the safety of the Phase 3 studies of our COVID-19 vaccine.

 As background, clinical studies and the participants who volunteer for these studies play a critical role in the development of new vaccines and medicines.
 During clinical studies, including those studying vaccines, it is both common and expected that some participants will experience adverse events (AEs), which are unfavorable or unintended effects that may or may not be caused by the medicine or vaccine under study.